Learning a convex cost-to-go for single step model predictive control: Problem formulation

 \subsection{Multistage MPC}

-Problem \eqref{eqn standard-mpc} is a \textit{nominal} MPC problem as it assumes that the system is perfectly described by \eqref{eqn standard-mpc nom-dynamics}.
-Realistically this is not the case due to uncertainty.
-This uncertainty can either be ignored (in which case we solve the nominal problem, \eqref{eqn standard-mpc}) or can be incorporated in some robust or probabilistic framework.
-Here we focus on the multistage MPC framework \cite{Lucia2013}, although the main results can be applied to other formulations that maintain the convexity of the problem.
+Problem \eqref{cnv-cost-eqnstandard-mpc} is a {nominal} MPC problem as it assumes that the system is perfectly described by \eqref{cnv-cost-eqnstandard-mpc nom-dynamics}.
+Realistically, this is not the case due to uncertainty.
+This uncertainty can either be ignored (in which case we solve the nominal problem, \eqref{cnv-cost-eqnstandard-mpc}) or can be incorporated in some robust or probabilistic framework.
+We present our results for the multistage MPC framework \citep{Lucia2013,Scokaert1998}, although the main results can be applied to other {convex} formulations that take into account uncertainty.

-In a multistage MPC problem, we consider a similar system to \eqref{eqn standard-mpc} but explicitly consider the uncertainty by including predictions corresponding to $S\in\mathbb{Z}_{++}$ different scenarios in which the process dynamics are different:
+In a multistage MPC problem, we consider a similar system to \eqref{cnv-cost-eqnstandard-mpc} but explicitly consider uncertainty by including predictions corresponding to $S$ different scenarios in which the process dynamics are different:

-where $s$ indexes the different scenarios, and the objectives of the different scenarios are weighted by $w_s>0$ with $\sum_sw_s=1$. $A_{k,s}$, $B_{k,s}$, and $d_{k,s}$ are realisation of the stochastic or uncertain parameters which are typically decided upon offline.
-Constraint \eqref{eqn non-antici} is a non-anticipativity constraint that enforces the control action of two scenarios to be equal at a time point if the states of two scenarios are equal at the same time point.
+where $s$ indexes the different scenarios, and the objectives of the different scenarios are weighted by $w_s>0$ with $\sum_sw_s=1$. $A_{k,s}$, $B_{k,s}$, and $d_{k,s}$ are realisations of the stochastic or uncertain parameters which are typically decided upon offline.
+Regardless of the parameter values in the different scenarios, $\mathcal{V}^{MS}_N$ remains a convex function.
+Constraint \eqref{cnv-cost-eqnnon-antici} is a non-anticipativity constraint that enforces the control action of two scenarios to be equal at a time point if the states of two scenarios are equal at the same time point.

 The uncertainty realisations can be represented by a scenario tree, with branching representing a potential change in the uncertainty realisation.
-A tree is called fully-branched if branching occurs until the end of the prediction horizon, i.e. all possible system evolutions for a finite number of parameter realizations are considered.
+A tree is called fully branched if branching occurs until the end of the prediction horizon $N$, i.e. all possible system evolutions for a finite number of parameter realisations are considered.
+A scenario tree for a system with three potential values for $d$ is shown in \figref{fig:scenariotreefullybranched}.

 The size of the fully-branched scenario tree, and consequently the multistage MPC problem, grows exponentially with the horizon length and number of parameter values.
-Therefore, it is often computationally infeasible to solve a fully-branched multistage MPC problem with a long horizon.
+Thus, even though the problem remains convex, it is often computationally infeasible to solve a large, fully-branched multistage MPC problem with a long horizon. {To reduce complexity, one can heuristically consider only branching the tree for a shorter horizon, called the robust horizon.}